maromato/Imaging_dynamic_mTOR/README.md

 The details of the experiments and analysis were shown in the paper.

-Please let us know if there are any questions for the analysis and code either of the addresses.
+Please let us know if there are any questions for the analysis and code by email to either of the addresses.

 1. toshihiko.oki@gmail.com